UBCSailbot/sailbot_workspace/src/global_launch/config/README.md

 #### `wingsail.disable_actuation`

-Controls whether or not wingsail actuation is disabled
+Controls whether or not wingsail actuation is disabled.

 Datatype: `boolean`